maneatingduck/wsl_bootstrap/README.md

 # export a wsl distro to a tar file for copying to another machine
 wsl --export -d ops ../tar/ops.tar

-# make a directory for the .vhdx file and import a distro
-mkdir -p ..\vhdx\ops
-wsl --import -d ops ..\vhdx\ops ..\tar\ops.tar

 ```